This post was written in preparation for our May 2016 spring program.

-Laura composed First Flight to honor her friend Rebecca Lessard, founder of Wings of Wonder, a raptor rehabilitation center and sanctuary based in Empire, Michigan.
-WOW has a tremendous impact in Northern Michigan — rescuing countless birds while continuing to house those who are unable to be returned to the wild.
-Beyond the life-saving force the organization provides with the help of its many volunteers, Rebecca’s efforts to spread the word about these majestic creatures through community outreach in schools and community events makes her a local hero.
+Laura composed First Flight to honor her friend Rebecca Lessard, founder of Wings of Wonder, a former raptor rehabilitation center and sanctuary based in Empire, Michigan.
+WOW had a tremendous impact in Northern Michigan — rescuing countless birds while housing those who were unable return to the wild.
+Beyond the life-saving force the organization provided through the help of its many volunteers, Rebecca’s efforts to spread the word about these majestic creatures through community outreach in schools and community events made her a local hero.

 Right away, I loved the unmistakable folk vibe that emanated from Laura’s guitar scoring.
-By adding in flute, clarinet, and harp, Laura’s piece became something truly unique — a combination of timbres that is rare if not completely brand new.
+By adding in flute, clarinet, and harp, the piece became something truly unique — a rare combination of timbres if not completely brand new.

 Without being prompted, the next thing I noticed in the music was that it seemed to be telling a story — there was a dialogue between the flute and clarinet, an interplay between all four parts which seemed to be painting a picture worth thousands of words.
 A picture not revealed by the one-word titles of the movements.

-Laura explains, “Many of the birds are clinging to a tiny thread of life when they first arrive at WOW.
-Movement one (Waltz) represents the tender care each new avian patient is given.”
+Laura explains, “Many of the birds were clinging to a tiny thread of life when they first arrived at WOW.
+Movement one (Waltz) represents the tender care each new avian patient was given.”
 Rather than the typical steady, dance-like feel we would associate with a waltz, the music begins with a very thinly-scored but hopeful tune that grows and swells as the movement progresses (as the bird begins to heal and grow stronger).

-As I learned more about WOW, I uncovered the sad fact that not all of the birds survive their trauma and move on toward recovery.
-Some are tragically beyond repair and are humanely euthanized.
-Perhaps more touching, though, are the birds who do recover but are permanently disabled, living the remainder of their lives sheltered in the loving sanctuary WOW provides.
-Many of these birds are often taken on roadtrips for outreach programs Rebecca provides in the area.
+As I learned more about WOW, I was reminded that not all of the birds moved on toward recovery.
+Some were tragically beyond repair and were humanely euthanized.
+Perhaps more touching were the birds who recovered but were permanently disabled, living the remainder of their lives sheltered in the loving sanctuary WOW provided.
+These birds were taken on roadtrips for outreach programs Rebecca provided in the area.

 Not only was this composition a departure for Laura because it required her to completely score and notate her music in a fixed form, but she had never before written for winds or harp!
 It became a learning and teaching experience for the whole quartet as we discussed the particulars of articulation and phrasing.
 We’re excited that Laura plans to write more pieces for this unique quartet.